danielnoam/portfolio/content/games/2d-platformer/content.md

 ## Overview

-"2D Platformer" started as a small project to learn and expand skills but ballooned into its own game.
+"2D Platformer" is a project developed for my second-semester school project to learn and expand skills.
 It features fluid movement mechanics including wall-jumping and dashing, complemented by systems like coyote time and jump buffering.

 Players navigate through meticulously crafted levels filled with interactive elements such as soft platforms, crumbling surfaces, and portals, all supported by fine-tuned player movement and an adaptive camera.

 </div>